-Rue & Ziffra, P.A. is a proud sponsor of the “Denim & Diamonds” Cattle Barons Ball!
+Rue, Ziffra & Caldwell is a proud sponsor of the “Denim & Diamonds” Cattle Barons Ball!
 It was held on June 18, 2011 at the Daytona 500 Club located in the Daytona Beach International Speedway.
-All proceeds raised benefitted the American Cancer Society.
+All proceeds raised benefited the American Cancer Society.

 Daytona Blues Festival

-Our firm is proud to help sponsor the 2011 Daytona Blues Festival after their successful inaugural event last October.
+Our Daytona Beach law firm is proud to help sponsor the 2011 Daytona Blues Festival after their successful inaugural event last October.
 This year, all proceeds will be used for expansion of the neonatal intensive care unit at Halifax Health located in Daytona Beach and to the Camp Boggy Creek.